Updated on: 2/26/2019

 Was the driver distracted?
 Between cell phones, radios, and GPS devices, it’s easy to take your eyes off the road when you shouldn’t.
 In a large semi-truck with a cab that’s high off the ground, even a brief moment of distraction could cause a fatal accident.
 Investigators would look at the devices in the cab at the time of the crash.
 They would also comb through the at-fault driver’s cell phone records to see whether the device was in use just before or during the accident.

 Was the driver intoxicated?
 Unfortunately, driving under the influence isn’t just a problem among people operating their own private vehicles.
 While Washington state has strict requirements for the maximum blood alcohol content for commercial drivers, too many truckers flout the law.
 Drivers on long-haul trips may also be tempted to take stimulants like speed or meth to stay awake.

 Was the driver following legal requirements for rest periods?
-Semi-truck drivers have strict legal limits on how long they’re allowed to operate their vehicle without taking a break.
+Semi-truck drivers are subject to strict legal resting limits on how long they’re allowed to operate their vehicle without taking a break.
 They’re also paid by miles driven, not by the amount of time they spend on the road.
 This gives drivers a strong incentive to falsify their log books when their trips take longer than expected.

 Had the driver completed safety training?
 Many crashes involving semi-trucks could be prevented by following proper safety procedures.
 Since drivers often operate under tight deadlines or unstated pressure to complete jobs quickly, they often end up taking shortcuts they’re not supposed to even consider.
 In an investigation, it’s important to have a record of the driver’s previous education on safety considerations.